 Marriage & Family Therapy Practice Examination.
-The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Director of the Master of Arts in Counseling Program.
+The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Coordinator of the Marriage, Family & Child Counseling Program.

 MARRIAGE, FAMILY, AND CHILD COUNSELING

 This section identifies how the UMHB Marriage, Family & Child Counseling track meets the academic content areas required in Rule §801.113(d) and (e) and §801.114, Academic Course Content of Title 22, Texas Administrative Code, Part 35, Chapter 801, effective March 7, 2019 for meeting the course requirements for licensure as a marriage and family therapist in the State of Texas: